Adobe-Marketing-Cloud/aep-sdks-documentation/foundation-extensions/adobe-experience-platform-assurance/adobe-experience-platform-assurance-release-notes.md

 Release notes and change logs for the Adobe Experience Platform Assurance extension

+## April 2, 2022

+### iOS AEPAssurance 1.1.4

+* Fixed a bug that caused Assurance to not connect to a session if your iOS app's `info.plist` contains a property of type `date`.

+Note: This release pertains to Assurance mobile extension that works with ACPCore

 ## February 22, 2022

 ### iOS Assurance 3.0.1